5 Ways to Improve Hot Tub Appeal

-Spas and hot tubs need decor surrounding them – plants, wood, stone, tile.
-Natural elements, to complement the hot bubbling water.
+Spas and hot tubs need decor surrounding them - plants, wood, stone, tile, etc. Natural elements work best to complement the hot, bubbling water.

-Wrapping your spa in decking really expands the spa area, making the hot tub a part of a larger, cohesive design.
-Spas or hot tubs need some exterior design elements, for privacy, and to create that tranquil vibe.
+Wrapping your spa in decking really expands the area, making the it a part of a larger, cohesive design.
+Spas and hot tubs need some exterior design elements for privacy and to create a tranquil vibe.

-Here’s some ideas for taking a plain ‘ol above ground spa, and wrapping it in other natural elements, to create a more inviting and interesting outdoor spa environment.
+Here are a few ideas for taking a plain 'ol above ground spa and giving it a makeover.
+A little construction work, paired with the addition of plants, stone elements and furniture, will help create a more inviting and interesting outdoor spa environment.

 An important design consideration is that the area around the spa needs to be well draining and clean.
-No puddles or muddy spots, spa users need to be able to walk barefoot around the spa.
-The surface needs to also be non-skid, since it will be wet.
+Spa users need to be able to walk barefoot around the spa, so puddles and muddy spots are a big no-no. A non-skid surface is preferred, since it will get wet frequently.

-With placement of rocks around the spa, you can create a rustic or natural mountain spring setting.
-Wrap 2 or 3 sides in soil, rock and gravel (leaving room to access the spa pack), to hide a big, chunky spa.
-Use thick plastic sheeting if planning to put dirt or rocks up against the spa skirt.
+With placement of natural stone (or faux stone) around the spa, you can create a rustic mountain spring setting.
+Wrap two or three sides in soil, rock and gravel (leaving room to access the spa pack).
+Just like building the spa into your deck, this is another good way to make an above ground spa blend into its surroundings.
+Use thick plastic sheeting if you're planning to put dirt or rocks up against the spa skirt.

-If some of these ideas so far look daunting, consider planters around the spa at varied levels.
-If your spa sits on a large patio without close earth, large and small planters can be placed on the sides of the spa to soften the view of the spa, provide privacy, and a natural element.
+If some of the ideas so far seem a little daunting, consider a simpler alternative.
+Add planters around the spa at varied levels.
+If your spa sits on a large patio without close earth, large and small planters can be placed on the sides of the spa to soften the view, provide privacy and add natural elements.

-Tropical plants are great around southern spas, while northern spas can use hearty evergreen bushes, along with seasonal flowers or blooming plants.
-Use Cactus and succulents for southwestern spas.
+Tropical plants are great around southern spas.
+Northern spas can use hearty evergreen bushes, seasonal flowers or blooming plants.
+Use cacti and succulents for southwestern spas.
 Volcanic rock or river stone makes a nice ground cover for pathways.

-Spa furniture makes a quick and easy way to frame your spa, and reduce the visual impact of today’s gargantuan spas.
-They are also convenient spaces to place plants, candles or towels.
-The counter and stool arrangement makes a nice place for family to eat, or converse with people in the spa.
+Patio furniture or hot tub surrounds are a quick and easy way to frame your spa and improve its visual impact.
+Tables, ornamental furniture and benches are also convenient spaces to set plants, candles or towels.
+A counter and stool arrangement makes a nice place for family to dine and socialize with people in the spa.

-Spa steps are necessary for hot tubs that are completely freestanding, above the ground.
-Wrapping steps around the spa, and integrating with barrier walls or external seating is an exciting way to make the spa more accessible.
+Steps are necessary for above ground hot tubs that are completely freestanding.
+Wrapping steps around the spa and integrating them with barrier walls or external seating is a seamless way to make the spa more accessible.

-A gazebo can be built to any shape and size, or there are many pre-fab kits you can buy and build.
-Pergola is an open option to use with climbing Wisteria or hanging plants.
-Drape with curtains for a cabana look and feel, or create a tropical roof of shingles or thatch.
+Gazebos and pergolas can be custom built to any shape or size.
+There are also many pre-fab kits you can buy and build.
+Drape with curtains for a cabana look and feel, or create a unique look with a roof made of bamboo or thatch.